Treated with antibiotics, gonorrheal infections can be cured 95% to 99% of the time.

-- Chronic pelvic pain and sterility from tubal adhesions in which fibrous tissue in the Fallopian tubes abnormally sticks together (women)
+- Chronic pelvic pain and sterility from tubal adhesions, which cause the Fallopian tubes to become blocked

-- Meningitis (inflammation of the brain) or perihepatitis (infection of the liver)
+- Meningitis (inflammation of the brain) or perihepatitis (infection of the liver capsule)

-- Chlamydia, another sexually transmitted disease (60%), often accompanies gonorrheal infections.
+- Chlamydia, another sexually transmitted disease, often accompanies gonorrheal infections.